Lena Headey: Advocacy

 Headey supports the LGBT rights organisation NOH8, and in April 2015 appeared on a T-shirt designed by them and sold through Represent.com to raise funds for the cause.

 Headey has been involved with humanitarian organisation the International Rescue Committee, advocating for migrants who have been languishing in Greece during the European migrant crisis.
 She said that in the face of rising populism and the "lost humanity in leadership", people should continue to "fight for the good".

 In 2018, Headey did a voice-over for an advertisement by the charity Alzheimer's Research UK, which launched ahead of World Alzheimer's Day (21 September).

 Headey supports South Africa's genocide charges against Israel.
-On 12 January 2024, she contributed to a video series, published by the Palestine Festival of Literature, in support of South Africa's motion, accusing Israel of genocide in Gaza.
+On 12 January 2024, she contributed to a video series, published by the Palestine Festival of Literature, in support of South Africa's motion against Israel's genocide in Gaza.

 Personal life

-She married musician Peter Loughran in May 2007.
-Their son was born in 2010.
-She has spoken about suffering from postnatal depression following his birth.
-Headey and Loughran separated in 2011, and she filed for divorce in July 2012, which was finalised in December 2013.
+Headey also had a relationship with the actor Jerome Flynn, to whom she was first linked in 2002; they would later co-star in Game of Thrones together, but by 2014 it was reported that they were no longer on speaking terms.
+Headey later married musician Peter Loughran in May 2007.
+Their son was born in 2010, after which she suffered from postnatal depression.
+Headey and Loughran separated in 2011 and divorced at the end of 2013.

 On 10 July 2015, Headey gave birth to a daughter with filmmaker Dan Cadan, a childhood friend who had worked with her on his short film The Devil's Wedding.
 They had separated by June 2019.
-In October 2022, Headey married American actor Marc Menchaca, whom she had been dating since 2020.
+In 2020, Headey began dating American actor Marc Menchaca, and the couple married in October 2022.

-Filmography
+Lena Headey practices Buddhism.
+She adopted the religion to help manage her anxiety and find a sense of inner peace in her life.
+She also has a prominent tattoo of Hindu god Ganesha on her upper arm.

+Appearances

 Headey has appeared in over 50 films.
 Her most critically acclaimed and commercially successful films include The Remains of the Day (1993), The Jungle Book (1994), Aberdeen (2000), The Parole Officer (2001), Ripley's Game (2002), The Brothers Grimm (2005), 300 (2007), Laid To Rest (2009), Dredd (2012), The Purge (2013), 300: Rise of an Empire (2014), Thumper (2017), Fighting with My Family (2019), and DC League of Super-Pets (2022).

-Her most notable television roles include Band of Gold (1996–1997), Terminator: The Sarah Connor Chronicles (2008–2009), Game of Thrones (2011–2019), The Dark Crystal: Age of Resistance (2019), Wizards: Tales of Arcadia (2020), Masters of the Universe: Revelation (2021), and White House Plumbers (2023).
+Her most notable television roles include Band of Gold (1996–1997), Merlin (1998), Terminator: The Sarah Connor Chronicles (2008–2009), Game of Thrones (2011–2019), The Dark Crystal: Age of Resistance (2019), Wizards: Tales of Arcadia (2020), Masters of the Universe: Revelation (2021), and White House Plumbers (2023).